Toast the Perquimans with music, beers, wines Saturday

-Toast the Perquimans is Saturday from 6 p.m. to 10 p.m. at the marina behind the Hertford Muncipal Building.
+Toast the Perquimans is Saturday from 6 p.m. to 10 p.m. at the marina behind the Hertford Municipal Building.
 The address is 114 West Grubb Street.

 Susan Cox, vice chairwoman of Historic Hertford Inc. and chair of Toast the Perquimans, said it’s exciting to host the event after having to cancel it in 2020.
 Toast the Perquimans was first held in 2017 and this will mark the fourth time the event has been held.